How To Apply For Harris Health (Gold Card)

 Note: You can receive Harris Health services if you live outside of Harris County although you will be billed at 100%.

 Harris Health offers 5 different discount plans ranging from Plan Zero to Plan Four.

 Typically anyone who is homeless will qualify for Plan Zero.
 Individuals who qualify for this plan will pay little to nothing for co-payments and prescriptions.

 To sign up for Harris Health Plan Zero you must obtain a homeless letter.
 These letters can be obtained at Houston shelters like The Beacon, Lord of the Streets and Search Homeless Services.
 Only shelters can provide Homeless Letters and enroll clients into the Harris Health Plan Zero.

 Note: Harris Health defines “homeless” as anyone who does not have a physical address.

 Individuals who have a physical address must apply for Harris Health at one of the eligibility centers.

 People on the Harris Health discount plans 1 – 4 are required to pay some fees for services.
-Clinic co-payments can range from $3 for Plan One all the way to a maximum of $95 for Plan 4.
+Clinic co-payments can range from $3 for Plan 1 all the way to a maximum of $95 for Plan 4.
 Keep in mind these prices are estimates and subject to change.